EzeLLM/EchoSee/README.md

 - **Speech-to-Text (STT)**: High-accuracy STT using local or Groq-based models.
 - **Modular Design**: Easily extendable with new features like camera integration.
 - **Logging**: Comprehensive logging for debugging and performance tracking.
+- **LLM Tools**: The LLM class can use functions that allows the LLM to access recent data ,run code ,do math ,etc.

 ## Getting Started